JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 ## Uninstall FOR Arch Linux Only

-If you install it via binary package OR from AUR RUN `sudo pacman -R Predator-Sense-systemd-git`
+If you install it from AUR repository RUN `sudo pacman -R Predator-Sense-systemd-git`

 ## Feedback: